srofe/CPlusPlus-Workshop/README.md

 Exercise 8 extends the menu program using a `while` loop to allow the user to select options indefinitely.
 Exercise 9 provides and example of a simple `while` and`do while` loops, then exercise 10 provides an example of a `for` loop.

+Exercise 11 uses two loops to prompt for number, then outputs that number of randomly generated integers.
+If the user enters a value of `0`, the program stops.